Using the Dashboard

 Allows you to set a bookmark for the current page, and manage existing bookmarks

-receiving records, the Dashboard dynamically changes to display the current
+Once the Collector Server is selected, the Dashboard dynamically changes to display the current

 statistics for each device whose log files are analyzed.
 The Firewall Analyzer dashboard shows the: